A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: System Model - Bridge to MPCC–DLT Formulation

 \subsection{Task characteristics}

 Modern DSS payloads increasingly execute on-board image processing, AI inference, signal and scientific data processing, SAR image analysis, and weather or environmental forecasting, exploiting space-edge computing to reduce downlink latency and bandwidth consumption.
 In such architectures, relay satellites primarily act as high-capacity intermediaries, supporting data relay, massive IoT aggregation, and telecom traffic optimization for space and ground users \cite{PhilabESA}.
 Many of these tasks are inherently parallelizable, motivating fine-grained task partitioning under application-specific constraints.
-For example, IoT aggregation across thousands of independent sensor streams can be decomposed into disjoint batches, while SAR and remote-sensing pipelines can partition imagery into spatial tiles with limited boundary coordination \cite{SP2024,QZ2024}.
+For example, IoT aggregation across thousands of independent sensor streams can be decomposed into disjoint batches, while SAR and remote-sensing pipelines can partition imagery into spatial tiles with limited boundary coordination \cite{PhilabESA}.
+Work reported in \cite{SP2024} presents a collaborative satellite computing framework that dynamically partitions a DNN workload into subtasks and distributes them across multiple satellites for parallel execution.
+A key contribution is the joint optimization of DNN partitioning and subtask-to-satellite assignment, ensuring efficient load balancing across the constellation.
+Also, the survey in \cite{QZ2024} systematically covers distributed satellite-based network architectures (including distributed regenerative payloads and multi-satellite collaborative transmission), key enabling technologies such as onboard AI, edge computing, and multi-source data fusion, as well as channel modeling and resource management frameworks.
 These characteristics make DSS a natural candidate for divisible-load-based scheduling and cooperative processing.